It’s never too early to start thinking about preparing for camp!

 The following items can be worn as part of the Camp uniform, but are not required:

 - Agawam sweatpants

 - Agawam hat

 - Agawam fleece pullover

 Our official Camp outfitter is Maine Camp Outfitters (MCO) of Sunset, ME.
 All items mentioned above can be purchased through them.
 MCO sells many products, but the only mandatory items are those listed above.
-You can find the required Camp uniform items on the “Required Items” link on their website (http://www.mainecamp.com/).
+You can find the required Camp uniform items in the Camp Agawam catalog (http://www.mainecamp.com/).

 We have a limited number of camper uniforms available for rent.
 Rental requests received later than the due date (April 1st) are filled on a first-come, first-served basis, until our stock is exhausted.
 If you wish to rent uniforms, please complete and return the Uniform Rental Request form no later than April 1st.
 If you are renting uniforms, please send us 20 nametapes by April 1st and we will put nametapes in your son’s uniforms.
 Rental uniforms include:

 - 2 pair of Agawam camper shorts (gray twill shorts)